thinkthoughts/lean-confinement/SPECIFICATION.md

 - correlator equality: theorem target
 - spectral interpretation: additional specification
 - mass equality: downstream conditional result
-- numerical realization: evidence external to the kernel proof unless separately formalized
+- numerical realization: empirical reading point supplying physical realization of the encoded assumptions

 ## Layer 1 — Configurations and symmetry
 Introduce a configuration/field type `χ`, symmetry transformation/group `G`, its action, observables/operators, and an expectation functional.
-Keep the abstraction minimal; a complete path-integral specification remains a subsequent layer.
+Keep the abstraction minimal; a complete path-integral specification enters at a subsequent layer.

 ## Layer 2 — Invariant expectation
 Represent invariance explicitly, schematically `⟨F⟩ = ⟨G • F⟩`.
 A later lattice-specific layer may derive this from invariance of action and measure; the generic theorem may take it as a named assumption.